v-sec0/ccna-mdnotes/L2/Spanning Tree Protocol.md

 - A switch will have one root port to the root bridge, but have a designated port(s) if it connects to other segments to forward traffic to them from the root bridge.

 A **non-designated port** are ports that are put into blocking or discard mode after the root port and designated port(s) are decided.

+A **blocking port** is a port that listens for BDPUs but won't forward frames.

+A **forwarding port** is a port that forwards frames; will be either the root port or designated port.

+An **alternative port** is a port that's on a switch that connect to a LAN segment with two or more switches where one of the other switches is assigned as a designated route and connects to the other.
+- A similar concept is a **blocking port** which is a backup for the alternative port.

+##### Port States